zrxkkk/SurveyAct/README.md

 ## Development server

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files

+## Code scaffolding

+Run `npx generate-react-cli component component-name` to generate a new component.